terraform-viettelidc/terraform-provider-vcloud/website/docs/r/vapp.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcloud_vapp"
+page_title: "Viettel IDC Cloud: vcloud_vapp"
 sidebar_current: "docs-vcd-resource-vapp"
 description: |-
-  Provides a VMware Cloud Director vApp resource.
+  Provides a Viettel IDC Cloud vApp resource.
 This can be used to create, modify, and delete vApps.
 ---

 # vcd\_vapp

-Provides a VMware Cloud Director vApp resource.
+Provides a Viettel IDC Cloud vApp resource.
 This can be used to create, modify, and delete vApps.

 ## Example of vApp with 2 VMs